atimpone/aws-foundation-journey/1-dev-environments/2-7-create-team-dev-environments.md

 ## 5. Provide Cloud Administrators Access to New AWS Accounts

-Since Cloud Administrators won't be automatically granted sufficient access to newly created AWS accounts, you need to enable this access each time you create a new AWS account via AWS Control Tower's Account Factory.
+Since Cloud Administrators won't automatically be granted sufficient access to newly created AWS accounts, you need to enable this access each time you create new AWS accounts via AWS Control Tower's Account Factory.

 1. As a cloud administrator, use your personal user to log into AWS SSO.
 2. Select the AWS **master** account.